AI Hardware Design League

 • Milestone Review: Provide feedback after analyzing students' designs for each milestone.

-• Final Submission Review: Assist in evaluation of final design submissions.
+• Final Submission Review: Assist in the evaluation of final design submissions.

 Sign up to be a mentor